efabrica-team/neoforms/README.md

 ![NeoForms](./src/.img/logo.png)

-NeoForms is a better way to write and render forms in Nette Framework.
-It gives you conventions (so that everyone writes forms the same way), takes great patterns from Symfony Forms (to give you better way to write complex HTML markup), allows you to style components through a .latte template file and also gives you a read-only mode.
+NeoForms are the very much needed medicine for Nette\Forms.
+- Gives you an easier way to write your own renderer templates
+- Gives you conventions to collaborate with your team more efficiently
+- Gives you a way to render form fields individually with the `{formRow}`, `{formLabel}` and `{formInput}` tags that you could be used to from Symfony.
+- Gives you a way to render rows and columns when building the form in PHP
+- Gives you a `readonly` mode to render a form for people who can't edit it by rendering regular text instead of inputs.
+(Say goodbye to grayed-out disabled fields!)
+- Gives you FormCollection for pre-styled AJAX-less Multiplier with built-in diff calculator

 # Installation